Dustin Clare: Personal life

 He served as a 2012 ambassador for the Warrambeen Film Festival.
 He is also an ambassador for the White Ribbon Foundation.

 Career

-From 2006–2007, he starred as Riley Ward in 48 episodes of the series McLeod's Daughters.
+From 2006 to 2007, Clare starred as Riley Ward in 48 episodes of the series McLeod's Daughters.
 In 2009, he played Sydney hit-man and gangland figure Christopher Dale Flannery in Underbelly: A Tale of Two Cities and also as Sean in the Showtime Network (Australia) series Satisfaction.

 His global fame occurred when he starred as Gannicus, the champion gladiator of the House of Batiatus, in Spartacus: Gods of the Arena.
 This is the prequel to the series Spartacus: Blood and Sand and the second season chronologically of release.
 He returned to his role as Gannicus in the two sequel seasons to Spartacus: Blood and Sand entitled Spartacus: Vengeance and Spartacus: War of the Damned.

-He received a Logie Award for McLeods Daughters, and an Equity Ensemble award for ANZAC Girls.
+He received a 2007 Logie Award for McLeod's Daughters, and a 2015 Equity Ensemble Award for ANZAC Girls.